ProteGO-Safe/specs/README-ENG.md

 ProteGO Safe is involved into eHealth Network group, plans to integrate with Federation Gateway and takes part in a piloting program for couple of EU countries.

 ## Security reports

 - [Securitum](audits/SECURITUM_Raport_z_testow_bezpieczenstwa_20200720-PL.pdf)

 ## FAQ

 The FAQ is available here: [FAQ](FAQ.md).
 (Polish Language version only)

+## Previous versions' changelog

+Changelogs and descriptions of previous versions are available here: [Changelog](CHANGELOG.md)

 ## I want to help, report a bug, or have an idea